 The 24 h accumulated precipitation for the REF run and all shifted model runs is shown in Fig. 6.
-All model realizations show convective systems initiated near the Bay of Biscay in southwestern France which later move towards the north east.
+All model realizations show convective systems initiated near the Bay of Biscay in southwestern France which later move towards the northeast.
 However, these systems are not related to the life cycle of the MCS that forms later over Germany and are not important for this study.
 The system that later became the MCS started as several smaller convective showers near the city of Nantes in the morning hours (starting around 06:00 UTC).
-The precursors of these showers were initiated over the sea by a combination of large-scale forcing (determined by O-vector divergence) and low-level wind convergence (not shown).
+Showers were initiated over the sea by a combination of large-scale forcing (determined by Q-vector divergence) and low-level wind convergence (not shown).
 The subjectively determined track of the system in the REF run is marked by the red lines in all model runs.
-This first convection initiation is displaced to the North compared to the satellite observations (Fig. 2), which was nearer Bordeaux, and explains the northward displacement of the MCS track over Germany later in the evening.
-In addition to the REF run (Fig. 6e), the runs NW, N, SW S, and, to a lesser extent also run E, successfully simulate convective precipitation over northern Germany.
+This first convection initiation is displaced to the north compared to the satellite observations (Fig. 2), which were nearer Bordeaux, and explains the northward displacement of the MCS track over Germany later in the evening.
+In addition to the REF run (Fig. 6e), the runs NW, N, SW, S, and, to a lesser extent, also run E, successfully simulate convective precipitation over northern Germany.
 In run E (Fig. 6f), the area with precipitation is too far north and the system decays too early, west of Hamburg.
-The other successful model runs differ slightly from REF in the maximum rain amounts and horizontal extent of precipitation on the ground.
-Nevertheless, the results of those runs is rather similar with respect to 24-h accumulated precipitation.
-From these accumulations alone, the runs N, NW, or SW seem to be better suited as reference simulation due to the larger precipitation amounts.
-However, the analysis of the temporal evolution (not shown) reveals that reference run is closest to observations when both rain distribution and temporal development are considered.
+The other successful model runs differ slightly from the REF run in the maximum rain amounts and horizontal extent of precipitation on the ground.
+Nevertheless, the results of those runs are rather similar with respect to 24 h accumulated precipitation.
+From these accumulations alone, the runs N, NW, or SW seem to be better suited as reference simulations due to the larger precipitation amounts.
+However, the analysis of the temporal evolution (not shown) reveals that the reference run is closest to observations when both rain distribution and temporal development are considered.

 The runs without any deep convection over northern Germany are the runs NE, W, and SE.
 Except for some weak and isolated showers north of Cologne in the W run, there is no precipitation simulated in the region of interest.
 Given that the model domain was shifted by only one grid point, this pronounced difference in the simulation results is unexpected.
-All of these unsuccessful runs simulate more precipitation over the English Channel and the coastal regions of the Netherlands than the REF run.
-Additionally, there is no systematic response of the model to domain shifting in any direction, e.g. there is no systematic decrease of precipitation when shifting the domain from North to South or East to West and the three unsuccessful simulations are not adjacent to one another.
+All of these unsuccessful runs simulate more precipitation over the English Channel and the coastal regions of the Netherlands than the REF run does.
+Additionally, there is no systematic response of the model to domain shifting in any direction; e.g., there is no systematic decrease in precipitation when shifting the domain from north to south or east to west, and the three unsuccessful simulations are not adjacent to one another.